 Planning

-Before assembling the panel, you need to draw up a single-line diagram, determine the number of circuits and select the protective devices.
+Before assembling the panel, a single-line diagram has to be drawn up, the number of circuits determined and the protective devices selected.
 A typical panel layout for a two-room apartment is as follows:

 - Main circuit breaker 2P, 32–40 A